 - ENTYVIO (vedolizumab), a treatment for moderate to severe ulcerative colitis and Crohn's disease.
-Sales of ENTYVIO have grown strongly since its launch in the U.S. and Europe in 2014 and was our top selling product in the fiscal year ended March 31, 2024.
-ENTYVIO is now approved in more than 70 countries worldwide with a subcutaneously administered formulation approved in the U.S., Europe, and Japan.
+Sales of ENTYVIO have grown strongly since its launch in the U.S. and Europe in 2014 and it was our top selling product in the fiscal year ended March 31, 2025.
+ENTYVIO is now approved in more than 70 countries worldwide with a subcutaneously administered formulation approved in the U.S., Europe and Japan.
 We strive to maximize its potential by seeking approval in additional countries, examining use in further indications.
-In the fiscal year ended March 31, 2024, our revenue from ENTYVIO was JPY 800.9 billion. - ALOFISEL (darvadstrocel), a treatment for complex perianal fistulas in adult patients with nonactive/mildly active luminal Crohn's disease, when fistulas have shown an inadequate response to at least one conventional or biologic therapy.
-ALOFISEL was approved in Europe in 2018, becoming the first allogeneic stem cell therapy to receive central marketing authorization approval in Europe.
-ALOFISEL was also approved in Japan in 2021.
-In the fiscal year ended March 31, 2024, our revenue from ALOFISEL was JPY 3.5 billion. - EOHILIA (budesonide oral suspension), a therapy for eosinophilic esophagitis (EoE).
+In the fiscal year ended March 31, 2025, our revenue from ENTYVIO was JPY 914.1 billion. - EOHILIA (budesonide oral suspension), a therapy for eosinophilic esophagitis (EoE).
 EOHILIA is a corticosteroid, and the first and only FDA-approved oral therapy indicated for 12 weeks of treatment in patients 11 years and older with EoE.
-EOHILIA was approved by the U.S. FDA in February of 2024 and subsequently launched, in the fiscal year ended March 31, 2024, our revenue from EOHILIA was JPY 0.2 billion. - TAKECAB/VOCINTI (vonoprazan fumarate), a treatment for acid-related diseases.
+EOHILIA was approved by the U.S. FDA in February of 2024 and subsequently launched.
+In the fiscal year ended March 31, 2025, our revenue from EOHILIA was JPY 5.5 billion. - TAKECAB/VOCINTI (vonoprazan fumarate), a treatment for acid-related diseases.
 TAKECAB was launched in Japan in 2015 and has achieved significant growth driven by its efficacy in reflux esophagitis and the prevention of recurrence of gastric and duodenal ulcers during low-dose aspirin administration.
 TAKECAB (Chinese brand name: VOCINTI) was approved for reflux esophagitis in 2019 in China.
-In the fiscal year ended March 31, 2024, our revenue from TAKECAB/VOCINTI was JPY 118.5 billion.

-• GATTEX/REVESTIVE (teduglutide[rDNA origin]), a treatment for patients with short bowel syndrome (SBS) who are dependent on parenteral support.
-GATTEX/REVESTIVE has been launched in the U.S., Europe, and Japan with adult and pediatric indications.
-In the fiscal year ended March 31, 2024, our revenue from GATTEX/REVESTIVE was JPY 119.3 billion.
+In the fiscal year ended March 31, 2025, our revenue from TAKECAB/VOCINTI was JPY 130.8 billion. - GATTEX/REVESTIVE (teduglutide [rDNA origin]), a treatment for patients with short bowel syndrome (SBS) who are dependent on parenteral support.
+GATTEX/REVESTIVE has been launched in the U.S., Europe and Japan with adult and pediatric indications.
+In the fiscal year ended March 31, 2025, our revenue from GATTEX/REVESTIVE was JPY 146.3 billion.